 While the product roadmap sets out the strategic, overarching vision for the product, prioritization involves taking a closer look at the ideas backlog and deciding exactly what should be built and when.

 To help with prioritization, product managers will often use prioritization frameworks.
 A prioritization framework is based on a consistent set of criteria, allowing product managers to evaluate certain ideas against these criteria to see how they measure up.
+An example of these is WSJF (Weighted Shortest Job First).

+Step 5.
 Developing & delivering the product

 With the roadmap in place and priorities set, the process of actually building the product can begin.